xmh1011/AT-DGNN/docs/dataset.md

 # Dataset Application Form

-If you are interested in the dataset, please fill out the form below and send it to jiangbin@sdu.edu.cn to request access to the dataset.
+If you are interested in the dataset, please fill out the form below and send it to [xmh001011@gmail.com](mailto:xmh001011@gmail.com) to request access to the dataset.
 Ensure that all fields are completed accurately to facilitate the review process.

 ## Application Details